Supportive Services & Care Management

 Strives to support and promote the ability of caregivers to continue in their caregiving role by helping them to make informed decisions, solve problems, and reduce stress.

 The Family Caregiver Support Program advocates for caregivers.
-It identifies gaps in service and assesses the needs of elders.
-It also facilitates connections to resources and education for caregivers of older adults, grandparents raising grandchildren, and older adults caring for individuals living with a disability.
+It provides the education, advocacy, and connections to the community resources that enable caregivers to better care for their loved ones as well as themselves.
+In-home and telephone assessments help to determine the caregiver’s needs and the appropriate services to be recommended.
+It facilitates connections to resources and education for caregivers of older adults, grandparents raising grandchildren, and older adults caring for individuals living with a disability.

 While caregiving is universal, each caregiver comes to us with individual needs that may require only a brief connection, or a more in-depth service.
 Our support is delivered either over the phone or by an in-home or office visit, depending on the preference of the caregiver.